Continuing Education Activity

-Phospholipase C is activated, which leads to the induction of inositol triphosphate (IP3) and diacylglycerol (DAG).
+Phospholipase C is activated, which leads to the formation of inositol triphosphate (IP3) and diacylglycerol (DAG).
 As a result, intracellular calcium rises.

-Adenylate cyclase is inactivated, which leads to a decrease in cyclic adenosine monophosphate (cAMP).
+Adenylate cyclase is inactivated, which leads to a decrease in intracellular cyclic adenosine monophosphate (cAMP).

-The adenylate cycle becomes activated through the Gs-protein-coupled receptors, and there is an increase in cAMP.
-Gi protein-coupled receptors are also activated, and this will decrease cAMP.
+The adenylate cycle becomes activated through the Gs-protein-coupled receptors, and there is an increase in intracellular cAMP.
+Gi protein-coupled receptors are also activated, and this will decrease intracellular cAMP.